FAST & RELIABLE SHIPPING TO AU & NZ! 🚚 DESPATCHED WITHIN 24HRS!

 Luggage Tags, Straps & Covers

 The baggage carousel is not the place to discover your bag looks identical to everyone else's.
 A bright luggage tag, a distinctive strap, or a protective cover makes your bag instantly recognisable — and adds a layer of protection against scuffs, spills, and accidental opening in transit.
-Travel Gear Australia stocks luggage identification and protection accessories shipped fast from our Charlestown, NSW warehouse.
+Travel Gear ships from our Charlestown NSW warehouse with fast delivery across Australia.

 Types of Luggage Accessories